makane47/Busard/README.md

 Busard can be deployed manually in a docker container, or using CI/CD.
 You can also compile it manually and run it using `dotnet`.
 It is targeting .NET 6.

-A `Dockerfile` can be found in the root folder.
-I believe it is an easy to understand `Dockerfile` by itself.
+A [`Dockerfile`](./Dockerfile) can be found in the root folder.
+I believe it is easy to understand by itself.
 You can build it using the [`docker image build`](https://docs.docker.com/engine/reference/commandline/image_build/) command.

 you can also find in the root folder a [`docker-compose.yml`](docker-compose.yml) for Docker Compose, to inject the configuration files at the right place in the Docker image.

-Configuration files are (in the `Busard.Watcher` project) :
+Configuration files are (in the [`Busard.Watcher`](./Busard.Watcher/) project) :

-- `config.global.yaml` -- all the configuration needed, except the secrets : SQL Server connection passwords et Telegram token for instance.
+- [`config.global.yaml`](./Busard.Watcher/config.global.yaml) — all the configuration needed, except the secrets : SQL Server connection passwords et Telegram token for instance.
-- `config.secret.yaml` -- the secrets.
+- [`config.secret.yaml`](./Busard.Watcher/config.secret.yaml) — the secrets.
 Useful for handling secrets in Kubernetes.